GRAMOPHONES and PHONOGRAPHS

 This Gramophone is in both good physical and mechanical condition, but please bear in mind its age;

-most people would be pleased to be in this condition at 85 and to play such a good tune.
+most people would be pleased to be in the condition at the age of this gramophone and to play such a good tune.

 A facsimile copy of "The Orthophonic Victrola" Owners Guide will accompany the Gramophone